UNLEASHED! THE NEW WORLD RALLY CAR-INSPIRED FORD FOCUS RS

 Evenly spaced, the gearing provides the Focus RS driver with punchy acceleration, taking full advantage of the turbocharged power of the Duratec RS engine.
 The gear cogs are shot-peened for enhanced robustness.

-“Feedback from the Focus RS WRC drivers throughout the programme was crucial in developing the ‘rally car for the road’ feel,” said Kilpin.
+“Feedback from the Focus RS WRC drivers throughout the program was crucial in developing the ‘rally car for the road’ feel,” said Kilpin.

 “For the transmission, that dictated a choice of ratios biased towards in-gear acceleration.”